DOT Medical Exam

 Items to Bring:

-- Any special circumstances or exemptions from doctor (blood A1C levels for diabetics done within 3 months, CPAP log, letter from doctor prescribing medications, etc.)
+Any special circumstances or exemptions from doctor (blood A1C levels for diabetics done within 3 months, CPAP log, a letter from doctor prescribing medications, etc.)